The Full Story of

 Community Without Judgement

-Our spaces will be welcoming, respectful, and rooted in care.
+Our spaces are accepting, respectful, and rooted in care.
 Feedback may be part of public work, but it will always be consensual and never come at the expense of anyone’s voice—especially that of a survivor.

 07